Policy Name:

 a.

-rated classification applicable to the duties performed.
+assigned to the highest rated classification code applicable to the duties

 b.